xebia-functional/nine-cards-backend/architecture.md

 ### External Systems

-The backend application interacts with several **external** systems and APIs, outside the application proper, for retrieving or storing information, or for sending notifications.
+The backend application interacts with several **external** systems and APIs outside of the application, for retrieving or storing information, or for sending notifications.
 The external systems are the following:

-* **Database** A [PostgreSQL](http://www.postgresql.org/) database is used to store information needed by the backend.
+* **Database**.
+A [PostgreSQL](http://www.postgresql.org/) database is used to store information needed by the backend.
   This includes information about Nine Cards clients (users and devices), shared collections, the subsciptions of users to shared collections, and the information about countries.
 * **Google API**.
-The API of Google is used upon a client's signup, to check the identity of a new client.
+The Google API is used upon a client's signup, to check the identity of a new client.
 * **Google Analytics**.
 A Google Analytics report collects aggregated statistics about the applications used in Nine Cards, such as which applications are more frequently added or removed to a _moment_, or which applications are most frequently used within each category.